-The affidavit submitted by the landlord shows that the tenant was served with the notice of this hearing on the 20 April 2019 by serving the application for dispute resolution document to the tenant personally at the rental unit address via registered mail.
-Canada Post verifies that the package ([REDACTED]) was not delivered as of 29 April 2019 and a final notice card was left at the address.
-Service is attained in accordance with section 42(6) of the Residential Tenancies Act, 2018 on the 5th day after mailing.
-The tenant has had 33 days to provide a response.
+The affidavit submitted by the landlord shows that the tenant was served with the notice of this hearing on the 14 May 2019 by serving the application for dispute resolution document to the tenant personally at the rental unit address.
+The tenant has had 15 days to provide a response.